TechGrounds-Cloud8/cloud8-Acron0815/Week 6/Opdracht-1-AWS-14-Bestudeer-ECS.md

 This can become a problem, especially in the case of unexpected events.

-Building a seamless connection between an ECR system and the ECS is also difficult - especially beginners like me can have problems.
+I think building a seamless connection between an ECR system and the ECS is also difficult - especially beginners like me can have problems.

 ## Key terminology